Ashutosh27ind/MIMIC_EHR_Predictor/FIDDLE-master/README.md

 ## Experiments from the FIDDLE original authors :

+Contributions and feedback are welcome; please submit issues on the GitHub site: https://github.com/shengpu1126/FIDDLE/issues.
 In order to show the flexibility and utility of FIDDLE, we conducted several experiments using data from MIMIC-III and eICU.
 The code to reproduce the results are located at https://gitlab.eecs.umich.edu/MLD3/FIDDLE_experiments.
 The experiments were performed using FIDDLE v0.1.0 and reported in the JAMIA paper; bug fixes and new functionalities have since been implemented and may affect the numerical results.